 - Cars just last longer these days, and they last longer because they are better.
 I think this explains it, to whatever extent "it" is real.
 Rust-proofing is better, engines are built better, and self-adjusting systems mean fewer mechanical failures - no longer written off by either catastrophic failures, or by many smaller failures leading to "that's it, I'm done with this fucking car" and an early trip to the scrapyard.

-- Cars have not improved so much between generations that trading in one's current car for a newer one made immediate practical sense.
+- Cars have not improved so much between generations that buying a new car makes immediate practical sense, where it did in the past.
 For all I know a 2014 Fiesta might have real improvements over my 2004 one, but The Shed still starts every time I need it, and has a working heater.
 (It'd probably even have air conditioning, if I bothered to re-gas it.)

 - We have a different relationship to the cars of the past, for the above two reasons.